SasanTazayoni/space-invaders/README.md

 ### Bugs

 * If the screen is resized during the game, it may delay the animate function which is constantly firing.
 This results in unusual behaviour such as aliens spawning in irregular patterns.
-* If the console is open while the game is running, the game might flicker or slow down.
+* If the console is open while the game is running, the game might stutter or slow down.
 * Sometimes an alien projectile disappears before it reaches the bottom of the screen.
 This is to do with how projectiles are cleared from the array that they are passed into.
-* The game behaves improperly on small screens due to the canvas not scaling.

 ## Deployment